ulgens/birthday20/content/timeline/2005-11-16-first-release/_index.md

 In fact, you can still download the 0.90 code [here](http://www.djangoproject.com/download/0.90/tarball/).

+This first release contained all the familiar fundamentals of Django: Views, forms, templates, models, admin, database backends and settings.

 The quote about SVN is referring to the fact that the very first Django installation instructions looked like this:

 {{< imgProc